 AI systems complicate compliance because they’re dynamic by nature.
 Models evolve.
 Data drifts.
 Code retrains itself.
 Traditional “snapshot” certification approaches, once and done, no longer work.

-This is forcing a cultural shift inside engineering teams: from build fast and fix later to build secure and evolve responsibly.
+This is forcing a cultural shift inside engineering teams: compliance now requires evidence and continuous reporting.

 Supply Chain Transparency Becomes Non-Negotiable